iamhyw/SwiftBinanceChain/README.md

 ## Sample apps

-A command line app demonstrates the library by running a series of tests.
-To run it:
+A command line app demonstrates all features of the library.
+Run with:

 ```console
 % swift run
 ```

-Sample iOS and macOS apps run the same tests.
-First, use CocoaPods to install the dependencies:
+Sample iOS and macOS apps run the same demonstration.
+To run:

 ```console
 % pod install